AndrewBubnov/jaunte/readme.md

     })
 )
 ```
 Jaunte is built on Typescript, so can be used without additional type dev-dependencies.

+Jaunte store values, including computed, can be easily debugged using React dev tool in
+Components tab, under the `hook` label.